 How Long Does it Take to Become a Chiropractor?

-Those seeking to complete a residency program in an integrated healthcare setting or work towards certification in a specialty area may take an additional five years before receiving their diplomate certification.
+Those seeking to complete a residency program in an integrated healthcare setting or work towards certification in a specialty area may take five more years to receive their diploma certification.
 Those pursuing a combined degree program may take an average of five or six years to complete their program, pass their exam, and become a licensed chiropractor.
 However, these programs permit students to work concurrently towards multiple, complementary degrees and receive more “bang for their buck.”

 How To Become a Chiropractor – Step-by-Step Guide

-Those interested in becoming a chiropractor will need to obtain a DC degree and pass the National Board of Chiropractic Examiners exam.
+Those interested in becoming chiropractors must obtain a DC degree and pass the National Board of Chiropractic Examiners exam.
 State licensure boards and specialty boards and councils may include additional requirements for licensure.
 Generally, those pursuing a career in chiropractic will need to do the following after graduating from a bachelor’s degree program:

 Step 1: Apply to a CCE-Accredited Chiropractic Program

 Admission requirements typically include meeting minimum GPA requirements, submitting an official transcript, passing a background check, and demonstrating relevant coursework.
-Typically, schools require past coursework in life and physical sciences, as well as social and behavioral sciences.
+Typically, schools require past coursework in life and physical sciences and social and behavioral sciences.
 Many schools also value coursework in the humanities and communication.

 Most programs require completion of three years of undergraduate coursework prior to applying.
-It is highly recommended to get a bachelor’s degree prior to applying, as many states require obtaining a bachelor’s degree and a DC degree for licensure.
+Getting a bachelor’s degree before applying is highly recommended, as many states require obtaining a bachelor’s degree and a DC degree for licensure.
 Note that there are concurrent degree programs that permit students to pursue a bachelor’s or master’s degree and a DC degree simultaneously.

 Step 2: Complete a CCE-Accredited Chiropractic Program (Three Years or More)